Ferdi265/cxx-named-args/README.md

   resolution error messages from inside the implementation.

 ## Required Standard Version

-Most of the code in this library could also be used with lower C++ standard versions, under the following conditions:

-- for C++11 support, remove `constexpr` from functions and inline all variable templates

 The original version of this library was written for C++17.